 You’ll learn our preferred way to structure discussions, the various channels we have and how we use them, and a few helpful guidelines.

 We treat Slack like a message board, not like a chat.
 Some of our channels are archived in a searchable record, and we often refer back to old discussions.
-This gave rise to a particular style of posting and responding that we try to adhere to.
+This gave rise to a particular style of posting and responding that we strictly adhere to.

 To start a discussion, act as though you’re creating a forum post or blog post.
 Prepare what you want to say in its entirety, including any links, and then submit it all in a single message.
 Don’t send multiple messages in a row.

 You can create newlines with

 shift-return, but it’s helpful to draft longer messages in your text editor of choice, and then paste them into Slack when you’re ready to post.

 Edits are welcome.
 If you forget to include something just edit the post, don’t add a follow-up post.

 When you want to respond to someone’s post, always use threaded replies.

 Please try to keep thread replies on-topic with respect to the original post.
 If you want to fork a discussion off in a new direction — say, if you feel a tangent coming on — by all means start a new top-level post that includes a link back to whatever message sparked your digression.

 You can use the :thread-please: reaction emoji to signal that something should probably be its own thread.